tpope/vim-pathogen/README.markdown

 Beyond that, don't be shy about asking before patching.
-What takes you hours might take me minutes simply because I have both domain knowledge and a perverse knowledge of VimScript so vast that many would consider it a symptom of mental illness.
+What takes you hours might take me minutes simply because I have both domain knowledge and a perverse knowledge of Vim script so vast that many would consider it a symptom of mental illness.
 On the flip side, some ideas I'll reject no matter how good the implementation is.
 "Send a patch" is an edge case answer in my book.